butkej/simple-image-clustering/README.md

 The spectral option takes an input folder (containing single wavenumber images) instead of a single input image!
 All .tif images in this folder will be loaded sequentially, converted into grayscale images and concatenated.
 This new array is then clustered to achieve a clustering across all spectral wavelenghts in the folder.
 The clustered image is saved by converting cluster labels to a distinct color palette.
-This leads to a maximum of 22 clusters.
+This leads to a maximum of 21 clusters (Red is reserved for merging as cluster color 22).

 By examining the saved clustering image the user can then choose a suitable cluster (prompted during script execution).
 The spectra from this cluster are then extracted, plotted and saved as well.
 Additionally all cluster spectra are saved to an extra folder individually.

 ![Color Palette](color_palette.png?raw=True "Color Palette")

+##### Merging clusters
+After computation of the first false color image and the saving of all mean spectra of all clusters the user is asked if he wants to merge clusters.
+Here, each cluster that should be merged can be given or just press enter to abort further clusters.
+These clusters are then merged and set to a new color (=RED) in the new false color image.
+Spectra are extracted and saved again.